 Academics

-PUBA 201H: Making and Unmaking a Criminal: The Intersection of Criminal Justice (3 credits)
+PUBA 201H: Making and Unmaking a Criminal: The Intersection of Criminal Justice and Health Law and Policy, 3 credits (4 credits pending approval)

 Professor John Rubin and Jane Perkins, Esq.